louarn-rous/conlang/README.md

 ### Substitutions

-If using a system that is limited to the standard Roman alphabet or where diacritics are otherwise unavailable (such as ASCII), the following substitutes should be used:
+If using a system that is limited to the standard Roman alphabet or where diacritics are otherwise unavailable (such as ASCII), letters with diacritics should be substituted for their respective digraph equivalent:

 | Monograph | ö  | ä  | š  | ž  | č  |
 |:--------  |:-: |:-: |:-: |:-: |:-: |